IBM/SalesEnablement-test-repo/docs/Part 3/05 Clickthru-IBMivsi.md

 ???
 Note "Change in IBM Cloud Portal"

-    During the creation of this course, a new feature was added to PowerVS that is not reflected in this click throughdemonstration.
+    During the creation of this course, a new feature was added to PowerVS that is not reflected in this click through demonstration.
 The **Advanced configurations** option allows users to specify **cloud-init user data**.

     ![](_attachments/cloud-init.png)